FloTeu/digital-product-generator/CONTRIBUTING.rst

    and start making changes.
 Never work on the main branch!

 #.
 Start your work on this branch.
 Don't forget to add docstrings_ to new
-   functions, modules and classes, especially if they are part of public APIs.
+   functions, digital_product_generator and classes, especially if they are part of public APIs.

 #.
 Add yourself to the list of contributors in ``AUTHORS.rst``.